Gallipoli, Apulia

 The southern harbor and the castle.

-Gallipoli (/it/; Caḍḍìpuli /scn/; Καλλίπολις) is a southern Italian town and comune in the province of Lecce, in Apulia.
+Gallipoli (/it/; Caḍḍìpuli /scn-IT-75/; Καλλίπολις) is a southern Italian town and comune (municipality) in the province of Lecce, in Apulia.
 In 2014, it had a population of 31,862 and is one of the towns where the Greek dialect Griko is spoken.

 Geography

 The town is located by the Ionian Sea, on the west coast of the Salento Peninsula.
 The town of Gallipoli is divided into two parts, the modern and the old city.
 The new town includes all the newest buildings including a skyscraper.
 The old town is located on a limestone island, linked to the mainland by a bridge built in the 16th century.

 The municipality borders with Alezio, Galatone, Matino, Sannicola and Taviano.
-It counts the hamlets (frazioni) of Baia Verde, Lido Conchiglie, Lido San Giovanni, Rivabella and Torre del Pizzo.
+It counts the hamlets (frazioni) of Baia Verde, Lido Conchiglie, Rivabella, Padula Bianca and Pizzo.